St Brigid's Roman Catholic Church

-St Brigid's Roman Catholic Church is a heritage-listed Roman Catholic church building located at 14, 16 Kent Street, in the inner city Sydney suburb of Millers Point in the City of Sydney local government area of New South Wales, Australia.
+St Brigid's Roman Catholic Church is a heritage-listed Roman Catholic church building located at 14, 16 Kent Street, in the inner city Sydney suburb of Millers Point, New South Wales, Australia.
 It is also known as St. Brigid's Roman Catholic Church & School, St Brigid's, and St Bridget's.
 The property is owned by Saint Brigid's Roman Catholic Church.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 St Brigid's Church is the oldest surviving place of Catholic worship in Australia.

 History

 The Roman Catholic Church was not formally recognised in Australia until 1820 with the arrival of Fathers Connolly and Therry, although unofficial churches and schools are believed to have operated in the colony prior to that time.
 St Brigid's is typical of the early development of educational facilities in New South Wales, which were either privately operated or church run.
 State run schools did not come into being until the National School system began in the 1840s.
 St Brigid's is believed to be the oldest church run school surviving in New South Wales (predating the Catholic school at Camperdown by five years).